Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: Unlike the standing Utkatasana (Chair Pose) of Days 1 and 4, the Sitting Chair Pose brings us closer to the earth.
 In Indian homes, elders often sit in a low squat position for daily tasks -- cooking, prayer, conversation.
 This is not just exercise; it is a way of life that keeps the hips, knees, and ankles mobile well into old age.
 The "sitting chair" is your own body -- no furniture needed, no props required, just your body meeting the earth.
 In yoga philosophy, this connects to the concept of Sthira and Sukha -- steadiness and ease.
 The Yoga Sutras say: "Sthira Sukham Asanam" -- a pose should be both firm and comfortable.
 Finding ease in effort -- that is the practice of surrender.

-Hold: 1 minute (longer than usual because today is gentle and this is a sustainable pose).
+Hold: 1 minute.
 If the body asks to stay longer, stay longer.

 Teacher's Note: This is a restorative hold, not a strength challenge.
-Invite students to find their comfortable depth and stay there.
 The practice is in the staying, not in the depth.

 ---